 Breath is vital for life.
-We’re always breathing, yet it’s something that we’re least aware about.
-Indeed, our natural breathing rhythms can have a substantial impact on how our body and mind function.
+We’re always breathing, yet it’s something that most of us are barely aware of.
+However, our natural breathing rhythms can have a substantial impact on how both our body and mind function.

 Research shows that our breathing patterns change according to the emotions or thoughts we’re experiencing.
 For example, we tend to draw slow, deeper breaths when we’re happy, resulting in the release of happiness hormones.
 In contrast, we take sharp, shallow breaths when we’re angry or stressed, activating the stress receptors in the amygdala region in the brain.